foxglove/mcap/docs/home/data-serialization-formats.md

+---
+description: >-
+  MCAP files can store multiple streams of heterogeneous data, serialized in any of the following data formats…
+---

 # Data Serialization Formats

 MCAP files can store multiple streams of heterogeneous data, serialized in any of the following data formats: